blockdev723/benjamin88919/README.md

            Email: benjamin88tech@gmail.com
 -->

-I am a Full Stack Blockchain Developer specializing in front end, backend, and blockchain development.
-14 years of experiences with all stages of the development cycle for dynamic web projects, blockchain, smart contract, and DApp development.
+I am a Full Stack AI engineer specializing in front end, backend, blockchain, and AI development.
+14 years of experiences with all stages of the development cycle for dynamic web projects, blockchain, smart contract, DApp, AI driven product development.
 Productive Contributor with a deep passion for technology, and a project manager with many years of experience in most fields of IT, I merge a passion for usability and user experience with technical knowledge to create cool digital experiences.

-- 🔭 I’m currently working as full-stack blockchain developer.
+- 🔭 I’m currently working as experienced AI enginner in NLP, LLM(Large Language Model), Chat GPT, Claud2, Llama, etc.
 - 🌱 I’m strong experienced in HTML, CSS, Javascript, Node.js, React.js, Vue, Meteor.js, Solidity, Rust, Web3.js, solana-web3.js, PHP, Python, Flask, Java, Golang, C#, ASP .NET, aws, Azure, DevOps, CI/CD, Shell, Linux, software architecture and software engineering, and I’m currently learning Machine Learning and Artificial Intellegence.